PaulMASNY/ATMEGA328p/README.md

 ##### DESIGN

 I have also privileged one-side board variant with some airwires on the high side.
-In fact, this ones can be easily done by homemade etching.
-As a remark to the realization below, the JP3 pin is only used for LCD backlight.
+In fact, these ones can be easily done by homemade etching.
+As a remark to the assembly below, the JP3 pin is used for LCD backlight only.
 Both 2x16 and 4x20 LCD's fit to the onboard socket.
 There is also a jumper for LCD backlight.

     - electrical schematics